jdogresorg/stampchain/docs/broadcast-token-naming-system.md

 This proposal establishes a new token naming system which will allow additional experimentation with "tokens" on Bitcoin via the Counterparty `broadcast` system.

-By establishing 3 pre-defined broadcast formats, users can `ISSUE`, `MINT`, and `SEND` tokens.
+By establishing 3 pre-defined broadcast formats, users can `DEPLOY`, `MINT`, and `TRANSFER` tokens.
 With these 3 functions we can create tokens, allow users to mint them in a decentralized "fair" way, and allow for the moving of these new tokens between addresses.

 This spec can be extended in the future to allow for additional options and formats.